 COVID TRANSITION PLAN.
-This course as designed should require minimal adjustment when transitioning to all-remote instruction after Thanksgiving break (or earlier, if necessary).
-The main difference will be that class sessions will be held completely through Zoom (and, as noted above, greater use will be made of asynchronous videos).
+This course as designed should require minimal adjustment for allremote instruction at the beginning of the semester and for transitioning back to all-remote instruction should the need arise.
+The main difference is that in those circumstances class sessions will be held completely through Zoom (and, as noted above, greater use will be made of asynchronous videos).